 HAZARD - A generic term for any situation or state of events that poses a threat to human health.

-HEALTH - A state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.
+HEALTH - A state of complete physical, mental, and social well-being and not merely the absence of disease.

-HEART ATTACK - A heart attack is an acute health event in which one of more regions of the heart muscle experience a severe or prolonged decrease in oxygen supply caused by a blocked blood flow to the heart muscle.
+HEART ATTACK - A heart attack is a brief and severe health event in which the heart doesn't get enough oxygen.
+This decrease in oxygen is caused by blocked blood flow to the heart muscle.
 A heart attack is also called a myocardial infarction (MI).

 HIGH-RISK GROUP - A group of people who are more likely than other groups to experience a specific exposure or develop a certain disease.

 HISPANIC (ETHNICITY) - A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
-Also known as Latino.
+Also known as Latino/Latina/Latinx.

 HYPOPLASTIC LEFT HEART SYNDROME - An underdeveloped left side of the heart that is present at birth.
 The underdevelopment causes a decrease in blood flow through the body.